 “Fifty-five gallons of water a day was allocated to individuals in these regions where normally people use 100 gallons a day.
 For comparison, in Toronto the average use of water is 173 gallons a day.”
-Professor Diekman explained.
+Prof. Diekman explained.

 SoundingCA – Echolocation and disruption in our oceans

 The Sounding exhibit has two elements.
-An ambient oceanic space with hanging umbrellas sharing individual mammal sounds (whales and whale scientists).
+An ambient oceanic space with hanging umbrellas, sharing individual mammal sounds (whales and whale scientists).
 A very disruptive live physical sound would blast intermittently.
-This introduces us to what marine life experience when they hear the sonar and air gun blasts produced by industrial ships, and during oil and gas exploration, pile driving for underwater structures and shipping noise.
-The anthropogenic sound marine life experiences can be so deafening it can cause extreme stress and physical damage.
+This introduces us to what marine life experience when they hear the sonar and air gun blasts produced by industrial ships, and during oil and gas exploration.
+The anthropogenic sound that marine life experiences can be so deafening it causes extreme stress and physical damage.
 Visitors to the Sounding exhibit hear just a small fraction of the noise experienced in the wild, which is far louder and inescapable (e.g. every 10 seconds for oil exploration).
 Using non-visual communication, the installation seeks to create empathy for sea mammals.

 During their presentation, Vicki Smith described it this way: “If you think about the term ecology it’s about your home.
 We generally strive to live in balance and harmony with what is around us.
 This is not possible for our marine neighbours with disruptions to navigation, communication and finding food caused by the noise introduced through our interventions in the oceans.”
 Dr. McCaw added, “If you could see a whale suffering you would want to do something about it.
 It’s this enormous animal that is part of our vast ecosystem.
 As life on this planet we are all interconnected“.